Card Transaction

 GET /api/v1/card-transactions/card/{card_id}

-Returns transactions for one specific card.
+Returns card transactions for one specific card.

 Notes